Getting Started with the API Client

 Download resources

-To download a resource, use the download_resource_file()
+To download a resource, use api.resources.download_resource_file()

-resources = api_handler.get_resources(status='inbox', mimetype='application/dicom')
+resources = api.resources.get_list(status='inbox', mimetype='application/dicom')

-bytes_obj = api_handler.download_resource_file(resource_id, auto_convert=False)
+bytes_obj = api.resources.download_resource_file(resource.id, auto_convert=False)

-dicom_obj = api_handler.download_resource_file(resource_id, auto_convert=True)
+dicom_obj = api.resources.download_resource_file(resource.id, auto_convert=True)

-api_handler.download_resource_file(resource_id, save_path='path/to/dicomfile.dcm')
+api.resources.download_resource_file(resource.id, save_path='path/to/dicomfile.dcm')

 With auto_convert=True